From Childhood Through College

 Lasting Purpose In Action - Dr. Nell and Dr. Sid applied their Lasting Purpose philosophy to all people.
 Even in the turbulent 1960's in Atlanta, GA they were not afraid to serve what would commonly be called "under served areas" today.
 They believed that everyone deserved the opportunity to choose a more holistic and natural form of healthcare through chiropractic no matter who they were.

 In addition to their chiropractic practice in Austell, Drs.
 Sid and Nell opened a series of Triple H Clinics in Atlanta.
 Triple H stood for Health, Harmony, and Happiness.
-This photo is of the first Triple H Clinic in Atlanta.
+This photo is of the first Triple H Clinic at Lawton St. and Westview Drive in Atlanta.

 Dr. Nell